apache/spark/docs/apache-airflow-providers/howto/create-update-providers.rst

 First, you need to set up your local development environment.
 See `Contribution Quick Start <https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst>`_ if you did not set up your local environment yet.
 We recommend using ``breeze`` to develop locally.
-This way you easily be able to have an environment more similar to the one executed by Github CI workflow.
+This way you easily be able to have an environment more similar to the one executed by GitHub CI workflow.

   .. code-block:: bash